 Manga Entertainment have since been releasing the uncut Funimation dub in the UK on DVD in 26-episode sets.
 Not bad considering the price tag.

 The U.S. only got the first two seasons of RockMan.EXE (a.k.a.
 Mega Man NT Warrior).
-The remaining three seasons, Stream, Beast, and Beast + , and the movie were never licensed.
+The remaining three seasons – Stream, Beast, and Beast+ – and the movies were never licensed.

 A particularly nasty one occurred with the final two volumes of Cannon God Exaxxion, which was more or less the fault of an extremely vocal internet Fan Dumb.

-A little background: The first five volumes were released by Dark Horse Comics to generally positive reviews, with a brilliant translation and few if any edits to manga; it sometimes had, though never really gratuitous, level of sex and violence.
+A little background: The first five volumes were released by Dark Horse Comics to generally positive reviews, with a brilliant translation and few if any visual edits – it sometimes had sex and violence, though never really gratuitous.
 There was even surprisingly little bitching about the fact Dark Horse had chosen to release the English version mirrored, a practice that was already falling out of favour when they began releasing in the early '00s.
-Then came Volume Five, featuring a sex scene between the hero and his girlfriend that had to be trimmed down for various reasons, mostly out of fear that since not only were both of them highschool-aged, but Hoichi was considerably more mature-looking than the childlike, moe Akane, it would open Dark Horse up to the depredations of increasingly fascistic law enforcement agencies trying to stamp out depictions of underage sex in the media.
+Then came Volume Five, featuring a sex scene between the hero and his girlfriend that had to be trimmed down for various reasons – mostly out of fear that since not only were both of them highschool-aged, but Hoichi was considerably more mature-looking than the childlike moe Akane, it would open Dark Horse up to the depredations of increasingly fascistic law enforcement agencies trying to stamp out depictions of underage sex in the media.
 While nothing important to the story was cut, and some say the edits even improved the overall flow of the story, as the sex scene was a bit overlong and gratuitous, the fans still went ballistic.
 Dark Horse was flooded with hatemail.
 Frustrated by the fans turning on them after going to so much trouble to get the thing published in America in the first place, they dropped the entire series out of spite.
 While scanslations of the remaining chapters are available, the Woolseyism, sadly, is not.
 Depending on the chapter, the fan translations range in quality from So Okay, It's Average to Translation Trainwrecks that make you wonder just what the translator's first language actually was.

 The M.U.S.C.L.E. toys and the NES game of the same name, both based on Kinnikuman, were exported to the US, but the anime was not.
 Its sequel series Kinnikuman Nisei was released stateside as Ultimate Muscle, after the toy line.